Atlanta Defective Road Accident Lawyer

 What Types of Road Defects Can Lead to an Accident?

 While we tend to take them for granted, roads are actually quite impressive feats of modern engineering.
-This is especially true when roads cut through areas where, without deep knowledge of engineering, a road would either be impossible to build or would likely last only a few months at best.
+This is especially important on roads that pass through areas where, without thorough engineering knowledge, construction would either be impossible or the road would only last a few months at most.

 From bridges that span massive, frothing ocean bays to highways that cut right through the heart of marshy swampland, our roads are a testament to human ingenuity and perseverance.